Cyber Attacks Detection, Prevention, and Source Localization in Digital Substation Communication using Hybrid Statistical-Deep Learning: Experimental Results and Discussion

-To accurately estimate the IPS performance in function of $F_{as}^{(mal-leg)}$, a synthetic dataset was generated starting from the original one.
-In the synthetic dataset, the original legitimate frames were duplicated, and then the duplicated frames $F_{as}$ was varied such that the values of $F_{as}^{(mal-leg)}$ were included within ± 600 $\mu s$.
-These duplicated frames represented the malicious frames injected by the attacker.
+To accurately estimate the IPS performance as a function of $F_{as}^{(mal-leg)}$, a synthetic dataset was generated from the original one.
+In this synthetic dataset, the original legitimate frames were duplicated, and the $F_{as}$ values of the duplicated frames were varied such that $F_{as}^{(mal-leg)}$ lies within ± 600 $\mu s$.
+These duplicated frames represent the malicious frames injected by the attacker.
+This approach allows to accurately identify method's prevention boundaries by analyzing its performance in the relevant search space that reflects attacker capabilities.

 As can be observed in Fig. \ref{fig_fpr-f1score}, the IPS provided great prevention capabilities down to an attacker injection error of less than ± 100 $\mu s$, with FPRs lower than 1\% and F1-scores above 95\%.
 Higher $F_{as}^{(mal-leg)}$ absolute values were not considered because they would lead to F1-scores close to 100\%.
 As expected, the limitation of the proposed IPS comes into play when the attacker matches the expected legitimate $F_{as}$.
 In that case, the information advantage is lost, and legitimate and malicious frames have a 50\% probability of being accepted or discarded.
 Final consideration regards the IPS added latency and throughput performances.
-Throughout the tests, it was verified that the IPS introduced an additional latency of less than 100 $\mu s$ and sustained a throughput exceeding 100,000 frames per second.
+Throughout the tests, it was verified that the IPS introduced an additional latency of around 150 $\mu s$ and sustained a throughput exceeding 100,000 frames per second.
 These performances satisfy the stringent timing requirements specified in IEC 61850-5 and support the highest SV frames publishing rate of 96,000 frames per second, as defined in IEC 61869-9.